In this article, you're going to learn how does the Multicolumn CSV gateway, available on the EMS Platform, work.

 Learn how to configure the CSV file on this section with an example.

 Inserting data through a Multicolumn CSV gateway

-- Discrete (recommended): In this mode, the gateway will insert the consumption for each period as it is listed in the CSV file sent.*
+- Time interval type values (Discrete data): In this mode, the gateway will insert the consumption for each period as it is listed in the CSV file sent.*

 If you send hourly data with the Discrete insertion mode the gateway will calculate and insert the values in 30 min frequency by dividing the hourly value by 2.

 Example: Imagine that you have an hourly value of 10kWh at 01:00, which means that your consumption between 01:00 and 02:00 is 10kWh.
 The multicolumn CSV parser will divide this value by 2 (interpolate it) and will insert in DEXMA:

 This process is done so that you are able to assign cost to your devices, as the 30 min frequency is required.